woogles-io/liwords-static/content/posts/2025-10-09-woogles-wants-to-give-you-money.md

 **Monitoring**

-You must have a webcam and a cell phone camera to play.
+You must have a webcam OR a cell phone camera to play.
 More detailed instructions will be provided to registrants soon.
 Please stay tuned.

 **More tournaments to come**